Jayathma Wickramanayake

-Jayathma Wickramanayake (born 22 November 1990) is a Sri Lankan born international civil servant who currently serves as the United Nations Secretary-General's Envoy on Youth.
-Appointed by the United Nations Secretary-General António Guterres in June 2017, she succeeds Ahmad Alhendawi of Jordan, who served as the first Envoy on Youth from 2013 to 2017.
+Jayathma Wickramanayake (born 22 November 1990) is a Sri Lankan born international civil servant who currently serves a Senior Policy Advisor at UN Women.
+She previously served as the United Nations Secretary-General's Envoy on Youth.
+Appointed by the United Nations Secretary-General António Guterres in June 2017, she succeeded Ahmad Alhendawi of Jordan, who served as the first Envoy on Youth from 2013 to 2017.

 Prior to taking her role as the Envoy, Wickramanayake led youth development efforts both on an international and national level in her home country, Sri Lanka.
 In this regard, she co-founded the youth organization Hashtag Generation, aimed at increasing the civic and political engagement of Sri Lankan young people, particularly young women.
 Wickramanayake also served as the country's first-ever Youth Delegate and actively participated in the establishment of World Youth Skills Day.

 Early life and education

 Jayathma Wickramanayake was born in the coastal town of Bentota in Sri Lanka.
 She graduated with a bachelor's degree in science from the University of Colombo.
 While at university, Wickramanayake became the runner-up in the first competition organized by the Sri Lankan Ministry of Youth Affairs to select emerging young leaders in the country.